Sucker for a sweet tooth?

 These different kinds of desserts can be divided into two categories, the first category is made from milk such as rasgula, rasmalai and burfi.
 Whereas the second category is based on flour and rice such as gulab jamun, halwa and ladoo.

 Stir together the powdered milk, flour and baking soda in a bowl.
 Add ghee to the flour next, along with the milk powder mixture you just made.
 Stir well and slowly add milk to soften the dough.
 Let it sit for around 20 minutes.
 Put sugar, water and cardamom in a pot and bring to a boil in a heavy-bottomed sauce pan.
-Lower the heat to low and keep the syrup warm so it’s ready to have the donut holes dunked in it.
+Lower the heat to low and keep the syrup warm so it’s ready to have the donuts dunked in it.

 After about 20 minutes, divide the dough and roll them into ball shapes and fry them in vegetable oil.
 Keep them in the oil until brown and then remove and drop into the warm gulab jamun syrup.
 Let them soak, then remove them and serve gulab jamuns with syrup.